wenakita/sonicreddragon-docs/docs/contracts/randomness/arbitrum-vrf.md

 The contract includes several security measures:

-- **Source Chain Validation**: Only accepts messages from the authorized Sonic chain address
-- **Request Tracking**: Prevents duplicate processing of the same randomness request
-- **Immutable Core Configuration**: Critical parameters like subscription ID and key hash are immutable
-- **Access Control**: Only owner can update configuration settings
-- **Gas Management**: Configurable gas limits for cost optimization
+-**Source Chain Validation**: Only accepts messages from the authorized Sonic chain address -**Request Tracking**: Prevents duplicate processing of the same randomness request -**Immutable Core Configuration**: Critical parameters like subscription ID and key hash are immutable -**Access Control**: Only owner can update configuration settings -**Gas Management**: Configurable gas limits for cost optimization

 ## LayerZero Integration

 The contract uses LayerZero's cross-chain messaging protocol for secure communication:

-1. **Receiving Requests**: Implements the `lzReceive` function to accept messages from Sonic
-2. **Sending Results**: Uses LayerZero's `send` function to transmit randomness back to Sonic
-3. **Path Verification**: Validates that messages come from the trusted Sonic contract
-4. **Fee Handling**: Includes methods to estimate and handle cross-chain message fees
+1.**Receiving Requests**: Implements the `lzReceive` function to accept messages from Sonic 2.**Sending Results**: Uses LayerZero's `send` function to transmit randomness back to Sonic 3.**Path Verification**: Validates that messages come from the trusted Sonic contract 4.**Fee Handling**: Includes methods to estimate and handle cross-chain message fees

 ## Subscription Management

 To maintain the Chainlink VRF subscription:

-1. **Subscription Creation**: Create a Chainlink VRF subscription on Arbitrum
-2. **Fund Subscription**: Ensure the subscription has sufficient LINK tokens
-3. **Add Consumer**: Add the ArbitrumVRFRequester contract as an authorized consumer
-4. **Monitor Usage**: Regularly check subscription balance and top up as needed
+1.**Subscription Creation**: Create a Chainlink VRF subscription on Arbitrum 2.**Fund Subscription**: Ensure the subscription has sufficient LINK tokens 3.**Add Consumer**: Add the ArbitrumVRFRequester contract as an authorized consumer 4.**Monitor Usage**: Regularly check subscription balance and top up as needed

 ## Deployment Considerations

 When deploying this contract:

-1. **Chainlink Subscription**: A pre-existing Chainlink VRF subscription is required
-2. **Gas Optimization**: Adjust the `callbackGasLimit` based on expected gas costs
-3. **LayerZero Configuration**: Configure correct endpoint addresses and chain IDs
-4. **ETH Balance**: Maintain sufficient ETH for LayerZero message fees
-5. **LINK Balance**: Ensure the Chainlink subscription has sufficient LINK tokens
+1.**Chainlink Subscription**: A pre-existing Chainlink VRF subscription is required 2.**Gas Optimization**: Adjust the `callbackGasLimit` based on expected gas costs 3.**LayerZero Configuration**: Configure correct endpoint addresses and chain IDs 4.**ETH Balance**: Maintain sufficient ETH for LayerZero message fees 5.**LINK Balance**: Ensure the Chainlink subscription has sufficient LINK tokens